prash29/Traffic-Accident-Analysis/README.md

 This is a metric which is defined as total deaths per 100 accidents.
 The number of vehicles have always been increasing every year, and this could also be a cause in the trend observed in Fig.7.5.4.
 A small rise can be seen in the years 2012 and 2014.
 But, a great rise is seen from 2014 to 2016.
 This implies, an increase in the fatalities per 100 accidents in the 2 years.

-### Other charts regarding clustering of areas to find areas with higher density of accidents(using K-means), decision trees to determine factors contributing in severity of accidents and various plots are in the Snapshots folder
+### Other plots regarding clustering of areas to find areas with higher density of accidents(using K-means), decision trees to determine factors contributing in severity of accidents and various plots are in the Snapshots folder